Reply to the Comment on "Shell-Shaped Quantum Droplet in a Three-Component Ultracold Bose Gas"

-With ({\bf I-III}), we conclude that the shell-shaped BEC is robustly stable and can be achieved in realistic experiments.
-Next we demonstrate these points individually.

-The equilibrium core-shell and dimer configurations can be obtained by choosing different initial states in the energy minimization process, namely, the former (latter) is from a rotationally invariant (symmetry broken) initial state\cite{footnoot_symmetry}.
-Fig.\ref{fig_compare} show their typical density profiles with varying atom numbers.
-The energy cost of core-shell state, as compared with dimer state, is mainly from the surface energy of the shell.
-Therefore, their relative energy difference decreases as the shell becomes larger (see the caption of Fig.\ref{fig_compare}), due to the less contribution of surface energy as compared to the bulk energy.
-One can expect that in the thermodynamic limit with vanishing surface contributions, the two states become degenerate in energy per particle, which is solely determined by the equilibrium densities of correlated $(1,2)-(2,3)$ droplets as derived in \cite{Ma}.
+The equilibrium core-shell and dimer configurations can be obtained by choosing different initial states in the energy minimization process, namely, the former (latter) is from a rotationally invariant (symmetry broken) initial state\cite{footnote_symmetry}.
+Fig.\ref{fig_compare} shows their typical density profiles with varying atom numbers.
+We find that the core-shell state indeed has a higher energy than the dimer one for finite-size systems, with energy cost mainly from the surface of the shell.
+As the shell becomes larger, however, their relative energy difference decreases (see Fig.\ref{fig_compare}), due to less contribution from the surface as compared to the bulk.
+In the thermodynamic limit with vanishing surface contribution, the two states become degenerate in energy per particle, which is solely determined by equilibrium densities of correlated $(1,2)$-$(2,3)$ droplets as derived in our Letter\cite{Ma}.